defcronyke/epaper-idf/README.md

 ### Instructions (Basic)

-1. Plug your ESP32 device into your computer's USB port, then run one of the following commands to flash the pre-built firmware onto the device
+1. Plug your ESP32 device into your computer's USB port, then run one of the following commands to flash the pre-built firmware onto the device:

    ```shell
    # install the release version: